 Important Info for Grantees

 Grants will be disbursed directly to students using Greenphire ClinCards.
 Greehphire ClinCards may be used like debit cards.
 Once the approved amount is loaded to the ClinCard and assigned to a student, the ClinCard may used anywhere credit/debit cards are accepted.

-Students must share documentation of their spending with The Sachs Program, in the form of receipts and a brief report (a 1-2 paragraph reflection statement) within 1 month of their completing the project/using the funds.
+Students must share documentation of their spending with the Sachs Program, in the form of receipts and a brief report (a 1-2 paragraph reflection statement) following the completion of the project and use of the funds.

 Other Important Information